MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - To protect against regional outages, deploy application virtual machines across multiple Azure regions.
   - Please refer to the [networking and connectivity design area](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing) for further details about how to optimally route traffic between active deployment region.

-- For workloads which do not support multi-region active-active deployments, provision warm standby virtual machines for regional failover.
+- For workloads which do not support multi-region active-active deployments, consider active-passive by using hot/warm standby virtual machines for regional failover.

 - Prioritize the use of Virtual Machine Scale Sets (VMSS) for scalability and zone-redundancy.
   - This is particularly important for workloads with varying load (e.g. number of active users or requests per second).

 - Prioritize the use of Microsoft managed images and use automated processes and tools like cloud-init to customize.

 - Implement automated processes to deploy and rollout changes to virtual machines, avoiding any manual intervention.
-  - Use Azure Automation Desired State Configuration (DSC) to configure Windows VMs.
-  - For Linux VMs, the use of Cloud-init is recommended.
+See IaaS considerations in [Operational procedures](mission-critical-operational-procedures.md#iaas-specific-considerations-when using-virtual-machines) for more.

 - Ensure that strategies are in place to rollback changes to last known healthy state in case a newer version is not functioning correctly.